Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Turbulence and jets

 where the non-linear damping $b x^2 \dot x$ is needed to obtain a {\it limit cycle}.
 The anti-damping $-a \dot x$ comes from a feedback mechanism that is capable of overcoming the viscous damping present.
 It can be shown that any initial condition, except the unstable fixed point $x(0) = 0$; $\dot x(0) = 0$ will asymptotically approach a closed curve in phase space that corresponds to a self-oscillation with amplitude $2 \sqrt{a/b}$; see, e.g., \cite{2013PhR...525..167J}.

 The physical interpretation of this non-linear damping is that it represents the extraction of work from the self-oscillating piston.
-In the case of the X-ray corona there are two obvious mechanisms that may be associated with this work extraction: the generation of turbulence within the plasma, whose energy is eventually (but not directly) dissipated into internal heat, and the acceleration of material that escapes from the corona.
-Such a mechanism provides a plausible route by which coronal power may be tapped to drive or energize jets that can be sustained as long as the corona remains in its hard state.
+In the case of the X-ray corona, there are two obvious mechanisms that may be associated with this work extraction: the generation of turbulence within the plasma, whose energy is eventually (but not directly) dissipated into internal heat, and the acceleration of material that escapes from the corona.
+Such a mechanism provides a plausible route by which coronal power may be tapped to drive or energize jets that can be sustained as long as the corona remains in the pair-thermostat regime.
+In other words, the Rayleigh-Eddington criterion of (\ref{eqn:REs}) allows the hard corona to run as a {\it jet engine}.